rbatllet/private-blockchain/docs/reference/API_GUIDE.md

 Keys must be pre-authorized before creating UserFriendlyEncryptionAPI.

 Solution:
-  1. Load genesis admin keys: ./keys/genesis-admin.private
+  1. Load bootstrap admin keys: ./keys/genesis-admin.private
-  2. Authorize user: blockchain.addAuthorizedKey(publicKey, username)
+  2. Authorize user: blockchain.addAuthorizedKey(publicKey, username, bootstrapKeyPair, UserRole.USER)
   3. Then create API instance
 ```

 ### Genesis Admin Bootstrap

-The blockchain automatically creates a **genesis admin** on first initialization:
+The blockchain requires **explicit bootstrap admin creation** for security:
+- Applications MUST call `blockchain.createBootstrapAdmin()` with pre-loaded keys
-- Genesis admin keys are stored at `./keys/genesis-admin.{private,public}`
+- Bootstrap admin keys are stored at `./keys/genesis-admin.{private,public}`
-- Only one genesis admin exists per blockchain
+- Only one bootstrap admin can be created per blockchain (when 0 users exist)
-- Genesis admin can create and authorize other users
+- Bootstrap admin can create and authorize other users
-- Genesis admin keys should be securely backed up
+- Bootstrap admin keys should be securely backed up
+- **Security**: No automatic admin creation - all authorizations are explicit and controlled

 ---